inass-helmy/Trip-Guide-In-Egypt/README.md

 - This project is part of the Google/Udacity Nanodegree scholarship.
 - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-- The project itegrates google maps api with Foursquare api using react-google-maps library
+- The project integrates with google-maps and Foursquare api's using react-google-maps library.

  ### Contents:
   1. [Description](#1-description).